mcsadri/ten-thousand/README.md

-# LAB - Class 06
+# LAB - Class 08

 ## Project: Ten Thousand (akd Code Fellows plays Farkle-ish)

-Overview: Extend Ten Thousand game started in previous class to get the game in playable state.
+Lab 08 Overview:
+- The game should now be close to playable - for honest players at least.
+- Let’s shore up the core functionality of game by allowing users to set aside scoring dice and continuing their turn.
+- Then we’ll handle cheaters and/or confused players who are skirting the rules.

 ## Authors: Manuch Sadri & Deiosha Sparks

 ### Feature Tasks and Requirements

-- [X] Application should implement all features from previous version
+- [ ] Application should implement features from versions 1 and 2
+- [ ] Should handle setting aside scoring dice and continuing turn with remaining dice.
+- [ ] Should handle when cheating occurs.
+  - [ ] Or just typos.
+  - [ ] E.g. roll = `[1,3,5,2]` and user selects `1, 1, 1, 1, 1, 1`
-- [X] Application should allow user to set aside dice each roll
+- [ ]  Should allow user to continue rolling with 6 new dice when all dice have scored in current turn.
-- [X] Application should allow “banking” current score or rolling again.
-- [X] Application should keep track of total score
-- [X] Application should keep track of current round
+- [ ] Handle **zilch**
+  - [ ] No points for round, and round is over

 ### Planning